 Puglia is the southern region that forms the “heel” of the Italian boot.
-It is famous for the hilltop towns with their characteristic white plaster, for the countryside with an ancient flavor, and for the hundreds of kilometers of the Mediterranean coast.
+It is famous for the hilltop towns with their characteristic white plaster, the countryside with an ancient flavor, and the hundreds of kilometers of the Mediterranean coast.

-Here, from the Adriatic to the Ionian Sea, following the coast, are the most beautiful beaches of Puglia, scattered along the 800 kilometers of coastline that attract tourists from all over the world.
+From the Adriatic to the Ionian Sea, following the coast, are the most beautiful beaches of Puglia, scattered along the 800 kilometers of coastline that attract tourists from all over the world.

 Baia dei Turchi

 Just before the city of Otranto, near the bay of Alìmini, you will find this little gem.
 Announced by the dense Mediterranean scrub and the unmistakable scent of the pine forest, the strip of white sand embraces the sea.